dciborow/AzureML-Scheduler-on-ADF/README.md

-# Schedule Machine Learning Workbench Experimention on Data Factory v2
+# Schedule Machine Learning Experimention on Data Factory v2

 This sample shows how to leverage ADF to run an experiment.